p3l6/blog/about/now.md

 redirect_from: /now/
 ---

-Last updated: 1 March 2025
+Last updated: 24 June 2025
 {: .note}

 ## Family

-I'm living in Apex, NC with my wife, our children (2yr and baby), and our dog.
+I'm living in Apex, NC with my wife, our children (3yr and 6mo), and our dog.

 We believe in Jesus and attend a local presbyterian church.